A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Experiment Results

+As shown in Fig.~\ref{fig:pose_estimation_error}, the average pose estimation error falls below 0.6 within $\sim$20 steps for both exploration procedure.
+On the other hand, GPIS-DHD achieves faster surface coverage (Fig.~\ref{fig:directed_hausdorff_error}) and therefore satisfies the coverage-based termination criterion substantially earlier than RRT-based across all known objects (Fig.~\ref{fig:termination_time_comparison}).
+Class-wise, GPIS-DHD reaches the pose-error threshold earlier in 9 out of 10 classes, with the largest advantage for the mug (Fig.~\ref{fig:desired_error_step}), where locating the handle is required to resolve the remaining rotational symmetry (Fig.~\ref{fig:mug_diff}).

-\subsubsection{Sampling Efficiency of the Particle Filter}
+\subsection{Sampling Efficiency of the Particle Filter}

-To demonstrate the sampling efficiency of our particle filter, we tracked the number of particles during the GPIS-DHD object recognition and pose estimation experiments.
-The largest number of particles observed at any time step over 100 runs was 6914, for representing the distribution of 10 object classes and the pose of the object.
+We tracked the number of particles during the GPIS-DHD object recognition and pose estimation experiments.
+The largest number of particles observed at any time step over 100 runs was 6914, representing the joint belief distribution of 10 object classes and the 6 DOF pose.
+This indicates that our customized particle filter kept the number of particles tractable at all time steps.